 I would never recommend a fretless bass as your first instrument, but when you start to get a little bored with your fretted bass, don’t buy another fretted one; consider going fretless.
 I think it’s the perfect second bass, as it will broaden the range of music you can and want to play.
 And its like owning a whole different instrument,

-That you already know how to play.
+You already know how to play it

 Now get out and start sliding around the neck Loosen Up and “Go Fretless”